Arts and Humanities

 Adjunct Faculty Members

-Communications, Writing for Mass Communication, Interpersonal Communication, Intro to Photography, Business Communications
+Writing for Mass Communication, Interpersonal Communication, Photojournalism I, Business Communications, Humanities I

 Sharon’s favorite pastimes include creative writing, especially poetry and novels.
 She has served as a judge for numerous regional and state poetry, essay, and writing contests.
 She also enjoys photography, winning awards in state and regional art shows for her composite photographs.